It’s a common question I get from management teams when I do training sessions at their dealership.

 - Website feature

 When customers visit your dealership website, how easy is it for them to know who is the best on your sales team?
 Consider rewarding your top performers by having their name featured on your website or your Facebook business page.
-Check out how this dealership does it.

 - Recognition unrelated to performance

 Too often management focuses solely on performance-based metrics, such as how many cars were sold, as a motivational tool.
 But there are many other ways salespeople could be adding value even if they’re not at the top of the board.